benbalter/benbalter.github.com/fine-print.md

 You should also know that some external links, e.g., book recomendations, may contain an affiliate code, meaning at no additional cost to you, I may earn a small comission if you click through and make a purchase.

-Finally, be aware that I often use the [old AP style for "Web site"](http://twitter.com/APStylebook/status/12296505018) out of habit and am a strong proponent of the [serial comma](http://en.wikipedia.org/wiki/Serial_comma).
+Finally, be aware that I often use the [old AP style for "Web site"](http://twitter.com/APStylebook/status/12296505018) out of habit and am a strong proponent of the [serial comma](http://en.wikipedia.org/wiki/Serial_comma), and, well, commas in general.

 ### Licensing